haileytapia/portfolio/BuyListing.md

 *   **One-time payment:** This article describes how to buy a listing with a one-time payment.
 *   **Monthly subscription:** See [Manage subscriptions to Appstore listings](/portfolio/ManageSubscriptions) for information.
-*   **Quote:** After you request a quote, Domo will process the request and contact you with next steps.
+*   **Quote:** After you request a quote, Domo processes the request and contacts you with next steps.

+## Buy a listing

 To buy a one-time payment listing: